kgfitzgerald/APU_MATH250_website/content/project/index.markdown

 visualization(s) of your data in R, there is no limit on what tools or packages you may use.
 You do not need to visualize all of the data at once.
 A single high quality visualization will receive a much higher grade than a large number of poor quality visualizations.

-Before you finalize your write up, make sure the printing of code chunks is turned off with the option `echo = FALSE`.
-In addition to code chunks, ensure all messages are turned off with the options `warning = FALSE` and `echo = FALSE`.

-Finally, pay attention to details in your write-up and presentation.
-Neatness, coherency, and clarity will count.

 ### Tips

 - Ask questions if any of the expectations are unclear.

 - *Code*: In your write up your code should be hidden (`echo = FALSE`) so that your document is neat and easy to read.
-However your document should include all your code such that if I re-knit your Rmd file I should be able to obtain the results you presented.
+However, your document should include all your code such that if I re-knit your .Rmd file I should be able to obtain the results you presented.
   - **Exception:** If you want to highlight something specific about a piece of code, you're welcome to show that portion.
 - Make sure each team member is contributing, both in terms of quality and quantity of contribution.
 - All team members are expected to contribute equally to the completion of this assignment and group assessments will be given at its completion - anyone judged to not have sufficient contributed to the final product will have their grade adjusted accordingly.
 While different teams members may have different backgrounds and strengths, it is the responsibility of every team member to understand how and why all code and approaches in  the assignment works.
+- Finally, pay attention to details in your write-up and presentation.
+Neatness, coherency, and clarity will count.

 ### Formatting + communication